dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 ## Slides

 Here's the
-[presentation](./intro-to-command-line-tools.pdf) we will go over to start  the workshop.
+[presentation](./intro-to-command-line-tools.pdf) from a previous workshop.

 ## The basics